OpenZeppelin/cairo-contracts/docs/Account.md

 ## Message format

-The idea is for all user intent to be encoded into a `Message` as follows:
+The idea is for all user intent to be encoded into a `Message` representing a smart contract call.
+Currently the Account contract can only process one message per transaction, but support for batching multiple messages will be added in the future.
+Messages are structured as follows:

 ```c#
 struct Message: